T

 landmark

-Founded in 859 AD, it's considered one of the oldest universities in the world.
-While only Muslim men can enter the prayer hall, the courtyard and exterior architecture are impressive.
+Founded in 859 AD, it's one of the oldest universities in the world and a spiritual center for Moroccan Muslims.
+Non-Muslims cannot enter the prayer hall but can view the stunning architecture from external courtyards and doorways.

 2. Morning